Kcleophas/CybersecurityChatbot/README.md

 This project demonstrates the implementation of layered architecture, event-driven programming, and basic natural language pattern matching in a desktop environment.

+My name is Kezia Cleophas and my Student number is ST10483194.

 ---

 ## 🎯 Project Objectives